Tag Archives: Father’s Day

 He waltzed away all traces of reservations in my heart.
 I felt he could be trusted.
 He treated me with respect.
 He took my breath away, loving me for me: tenderly, passionately, completely.
 He even—as they say in the movies—“made my toes curl.”
 Moreover, as much as he loved me, he loved my four children.
 And they loved him in return.
 That was the icing on the cake!
 There may not have been a lot of money floating around, but in our eyes, he proved himself worthy.
 We never had to compete for his attention.
 When his buddies told him that other fish were in the ocean (that didn’t include small guppies), he simply said, “Not like this one.”

 When he asked me one day what my goals in life were, I couldn’t answer, turning my face as the tears fell.
-Burdened over daily matters as a single mom, clouded my vision for the tomorrow.
-After several dates, for the first time in a long time, I thought about a future and possibly having one with him.
+Burdened by daily matters as a single mom, clouded my vision for tomorrow.
+After several dates, for the first time in a long time, I found myself thinking about the future and possibly having one with him.

-After my ex deserted us, I had to find a job to earn income.
-But my being away had left the children’s safety net to unravel.
+After my ex deserted us, I had to find a job to earn an income.
+However, my absence had left the children’s safety net to unravel.
 One by one, serious issues ensued that needed my undivided attention.
 I could only do so much.
 I felt guilt-ridden, like a complete failure.

 Being a single mom took its toll; it wasn’t fun.
 I felt tired of pretending I had it together.
-My faith had always been the glue in my life but I had let God down too.
+My faith had always been the glue in my life, but I had let God down as well.
 I’ve been too busy, feeling haggard with the hustle and bustle of life, trying to keep our heads above water from the bills that flooded in every month.

 “Are you sure you’re ready for the whole package?”
 I had asked him.
-Incomplete individuals usually search for fulfillment and happiness in others instead of finding their sense of well-being and self-worth from within.
+Incomplete individuals often seek fulfillment and happiness in others, rather than finding their sense of well-being and self-worth within themselves.
 I had since learned that my completeness didn’t come from having faith in any man, but in a perfect God who loved me unconditionally, like no other.

 Yet … I loved the one next to me, wanted him by my side, and even believed that God had brought us together and superseded our circumstances.
 My heart was torn and pounded out of my chest.
 Would he share my faith?